SorryDB/Checklist/README.md

 1. Only `Prop`-valued sorries without metavariables (holes)
 2. Please submit minimal working examples, so that each sorry representes a unique difficulty
-3. Please don't include the proof in the code, but do provide the proof string in the PR description
+3. Please include a proof string in the comments (replacing "sorry" with this string should close the sorry)

+## TODO:

+1. remove the proof strings, think of a "safe" place to store these.
+Document the sorries, with some guidance as to how to overcome the difficulties
+2. use the SorryDB indexer to make a list of SorryDB indices for this project (even better: regularly update)

 ## Types of sorries

-### Placement of the sorry keyword

-### Context and premise selection